UCI (Big 10 Pre-Application) Advising Deadline:

 “Philip H. Knight, MBA ’62, provided the founding gift to the Knight-Hennessy Scholars program.
 He was excited by the opportunity to partner with Stanford to launch a transformative program and wished to honor John Hennessy’s 16-year tenure as president of Stanford University.
 Co-founder and Chairman emeritus of Nike, Inc., Knight wrote his business plan for Nike while a graduate student at Stanford.
 He has since been actively engaged at the university and a generous contributor to its programs.”

-Knight-Hennessy is a fantastic opportunity for students whose ambitious career goals are a good fit with Stanford’s graduate majors and who seek to actively collaborate with an interdisciplinary, international cohort of scholars to work on major global problems.
+Knight-Hennessy is a fantastic, if highly competitive, opportunity for students whose ambitious career goals are a good fit with Stanford’s graduate majors and who seek to actively collaborate with an interdisciplinary, international cohort of scholars to work on major global problems.

 SOP is able to advise competitive undergraduate candidates at UC Irvine only.